KenHV/kenhv.com/_posts/2024-08-28-securing-a-linux-server.md

 I also like to disable UFW logging. **Do not** do this unless you know what you're doing: `sudo ufw logging off`.

-Next up, we'll be blocking known bad IPs using a script and a cronjob.
-We'll be using [IPsum](https://github.com/stamparm/ipsum), a regularly updated list.
+Next up, we'll be blocking known bad IPs.
+[CrowdSec](https://www.crowdsec.net/) is complicated to set up, wastes resources, requires an account, and in my opinion, overkill.
+Instead, we'll just stick to a simple bash script and a cronjob.

+[IPsum](https://github.com/stamparm/ipsum) is a regularly updated list of malicious IPs, this is what we're going to use.
 The script we'll be using is from [arter97](https://gist.github.com/arter97/2b71e193700ab002c75d1e5a0e7da6dc).

 Download the script and run it once: